Sports fan cheering at game on TV without cable subscription

 NBA

-NBA coverage is split across ESPN, TNT/TBS, and Amazon (starting 2025-26 season [VERIFY: Amazon deal timeline]).
+NBA coverage is split across ESPN, TNT/TBS, and Amazon Prime Video, which joined the package beginning with the 2025-26 season.

 Standard coverage options: